v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 # Problems Begin - Solving Breaking Changes

-Just when I was thinking this going all too well, i encountered my first problem.
-The Netlify CMS isn't accessible anymore.
+Just when I was thinking this going all too well, i encountered my first glitch - The Netlify CMS isn't accessible anymore.

 ## `gatsby-plugin-layout` breaks Netlify CMS Admin Page

-This was a particularly nasty problem because it looks like `gatsby-plugin-layout` is trying to put layout on admin page and you don't see any way to fix it but it has not much to do with it.
-After googling for hours and asking random devs online.
-I remembered I had another project where it didn't break the admin page.
+This was a particularly nasty problem because it looks like `gatsby-plugin-layout` is trying to put layout on admin page and you don't see any way to fix it! ...but, it doesn't have much to do with it.
+After googling for hours and asking random devs online, I remembered I had another project where it didn't break the admin page.
 Solution?
 All you need to do is that you need to put `gatsby-plugin-layout` before `gatsby-plugin-netlify-cms` in `gatsby-config.js`.

 ## Netlify CMS Preview Pane stops working.

-This one although was easy to figure out using Console errors, was still surprising because it made no sense why it had worked before and if it did work before it made no sense that it is now broken!
+This one although was easy to figure out using Console errors, was still surprising because it made no sense why it had worked before and if it did, it made no sense that it is now broken!
 The problem was that the tags needed an error check:

 ```
  {tags && tags.length ? (...) : null}